fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 Developing workflows is not easy, and quite often the only option is trial and error.
 It might actually be advisable to have a separate repository for getting the configuration right, and when it is done, to copy the right configurations to the actual repository.

 It would also be possible to install a tool such as [act](https://github.com/nektos/act) that makes it possible to run your workflows locally.
-Unless you end using more involved use cases like creating your [own custom actions](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions), going through the burden of setting up a tool such as act is most likely not worth the trouble.
+Unless you end up using more involved use cases like creating your [own custom actions](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions), going through the burden of setting up a tool such as act is most likely not worth the trouble.

 </div>

 <div class="content">

-### A note about using third party actions
+### A note about using third-party actions

-When using a third party action such that <i>github-tag-action</i> it might be a good idea to specify the used version with hash instead of using a version number.
+When using a third-party action such that <i>github-tag-action</i> it might be a good idea to specify the used version with hash instead of using a version number.
 The reason for this is that the version number, that is implemented with a Git tag can in principle be <i>moved</i>.
-So today's version 1.61.0 might be a different code that is at the next week the version 1.61.0!
+So today's version 1.61.0 might be a different code that is at next week the version 1.61.0!

-However, the code in commit with a particular hash does not change in any circumstances, so if we want to be 100% sure about the code we use, it is safest to use the hash.
+However, the code in a commit with a particular hash does not change in any circumstances, so if we want to be 100% sure about the code we use, it is safest to use the hash.

-The version [1.61.0](https://github.com/anothrNick/github-tag-action/releases/tag/1.61.0) of the action corresponds to commit with hash <code>8c8163ef62cf9c4677c8e800f36270af27930f42</code>, so we might want to change our configuration as follows:
+V  ersion [1.61.0](https://github.com/anothrNick/github-tag-action/releases/tag/1.61.0) of the action corresponds to a commit with hash <code>8c8163ef62cf9c4677c8e800f36270af27930f42</code>, so we might want to change our configuration as follows:

 ```js
     - name: Bump version and push tag